Introduction

 The following box illustrates some general ideas behind executing a geometry optimization, starting from a Molecule object.

-from hqs_molecules import optimization, xyz
+from hqs_molecules import xyz

 # perform optimization